Glucose-insulin mathematical model for the combined effect of medications and life style of Type 2 diabetic patients: Model Description

-Where $t_{\mathrm{HR}},~\tau_{e_{2}}~\units{min^{-1}}$ are time constants, $\mathrm{HR},~\mathrm{HR}_{b}~\units{bpm}$ are the current and rest heart rates respectively, and the parameters $a_{e},~n_{e}$ are dimensionless parameters.
+Where $t_{\mathrm{HR}},~\tau_{e}~\units{min}$ are time constants, $\mathrm{HR},~\mathrm{HR}_{b}~\units{bpm}$ are the current and rest heart rates respectively, and the parameters $a_{e},~n_{e}$ are dimensionless parameters.
 The first state $E_{1}$ is used directly as a stimulus to increase the insulin-independent glucose uptake in response to a physical activity while the state $E_{2}$ is used for the longer lasting change of insulin action on glucose.
 The glucose and insulin model structure in \cite{Breton2008} is simpler than the one considered in this work.
-Nevertheless, the inclusion of the physical activity for the model in this work is paralleled to how other models included it such as the one in \cite{DallaMan2009Phys}.
-With that, the effect of the state $E_{1}$ is included as an increase in the clearance rate of glucose in the periphery interstitial fluid compartment with a constant parameter $\beta_{e}~\units{1/bpm}$: $\frac{1}{T^{G}_{P}}\left(1+\beta_{e}\right)E_{1}$ where $\frac{1}{T^{G}_{P}}~\units{min^{-1}}$ is the clearance rate for glucose in the periphery interstitial fluid compartment.
-As for the effect on insulin action, the state $E_{2}$ is introduced for the metabolic rates $r_{PGU}$ in the interstitial fluid periphery compartment of glucose and $r_{HGU}$ in the liver compartment with a constant $\alpha_{e}$ as following: \begin{itemize} \item An increase in $r_{PGU}$: $\left(1+\alpha_{e}E_{2}\right)r_{PGU}$ \item An increase in $r_{HGU}$: $\left(1+\alpha_{e}E_{2}\right)r_{HGU}$ \end{itemize} The parameters for the physical activity are estimated in \cite{Breton2008}.
-Paralleling \cite{DallaMan2009Phys}, the values of these parameters is assumed to be the same as \cite{Breton2008} except of $\alpha_{e}$ which was tuned to have the same effect as in \cite{Breton2008}.
+Nevertheless, the inclusion of the physical activity for the model in this work is similar to how other models include physical activity, e.g., see \cite{DallaMan2009Phys}.
+With that, the effect of the state $E_{1}$ is included as an increase in the clearance rate of glucose in the periphery interstitial fluid compartment with a constant parameter $\beta_{e}~\units{bpm^{-1}}$ as $\frac{1}{T^{G}_{P}}\left(1+\beta_{e}E_{1}\right)$ where $\frac{1}{T^{G}_{P}}~\units{min^{-1}}$ is the clearance rate for glucose in the periphery interstitial fluid compartment in \eqref{eq:GPF}.
+The effect of $E_{1}$ can be removed to obtain the original model by setting $\beta_{e}=0$.
+As for the effect on insulin action, the state $E_{2}$ is introduced on the glucose metabolic rates which depend on insulin as following: \begin{itemize} \item An increase in the periphery glucose uptake rate $r_{PGU}$ in the the interstitial fluid periphery compartment \eqref{eq:GPF} by a constant $\alpha_{e}$ as $\left(1+\alpha_{e}E_{2}\right)r_{PGU}$. \item An increase in the hepatic glucose uptake rate $r_{HGU}$ in the liver compartment \eqref{eq:GL} with a constant $\alpha_{e}$ as $\left(1+\alpha_{e}E_{2}\right)r_{HGU}$. \item A decrease in the hepatic glucose production rate $r_{PGH}$ in the liver compartment \eqref{eq:GL} with a constant $\alpha_{e}$ as $\left(1+\alpha_{e}E_{2}\right)r_{HGP}$. \end{itemize} The effect of $E_{2}$ can be removed to obtain the original model by setting $\alpha_{e}=0$.
+The parameters for the physical activity model are taken from \cite{Breton2008} except for $\alpha_{e}$ and $\beta_{e}$ which were tuned to have a similar effect to the ones demonstrated in \cite{Breton2008,DallaMan2009Phys}.
+Figure \ref{fig:pha} shows a simulation for the patient described in section \ref{sec:Glucose_Absorption_Model} when the patient exercise everyday before dinner raising the heart rate from a rest value of $80~\units{bpm}$ to a value of $140~\units{bpm}$ for 30 minutes.
+The immediate effect of physical activity is seen in the simulation results.
+In addition, the prolonged effect of physical activity on insulin action on glucose is seen in the figure.